 On March 22, Japanese artist Yayoi Kusama celebrates her 90th birthday.
-Moco Museum in Amsterdam pays tribute to the eccentric and enigmatic Polkadot Princess with a Kusama exhibition in Amsterdam.
+Moco Museum in Amsterdam pays tribute to the eccentric and enigmatic Polkadot Princess by showcasing the works ‘Night of Stars’ and ‘Pumpkin’.

 From 22 March to 30 September 2019, the works ‘Night of Stars’ and ‘Pumpkin’ will be shown in a completely transformed space.
 The fascination of the globally popular Kusama for ‘Dot Art’ is reflected in her iconic style in which large polkadots play the leading role.
 In addition to her famous drawings, paintings and installations that show her polkadot specialism, Kusama is strongly committed to feminism and to sexism through her work.